Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_05/step_05.md

 - `Scope.CYCLE`: Extend the scope by sharing data nodes across all scenarios of a given cycle.

-- `Scope.GLOBAL`: Finally, extend the scope globally (across all scenarios of all cycles).
-For example, the initial/historical dataset is usually shared by all the scenarios/pipelines/cycles.
-It is unique in the entire application.
+- `Scope.GLOBAL`: Finally, you can expand the scope globally, applying it across all scenarios in all cycles.
+For instance, the initial or historical dataset is typically shared by all scenarios, and cycles.
+It's a unique dataset throughout the entire application.

 ![](config_05.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }